 How popular is Moses?

-Moses is a very popular first name for men (#472 out of 1220) and also a very popular surname or last name for all people (#620 out of 88799).
-(1990 U.S. Census)
+Moses is a very popular first name for males (#472 out of 1220, Top 39%) and also a very popular surname for all people (#858 out of 150436, Top 1%).
+(2000 U.S. CENSUS)

 Moses reached its top rank of #159 in the U.S. in the 1880s, and is presently at #471.
 (TOP 2000 NAMES, 2015)